pabtomas/dotfiles/navy/README.md

 ## How to start a Navy Project ?

-First of all, you need to describe your project with a `navy.yaml` file (you can overwrite this name with navy options).
+First of all, you need to describe your project with a `navy.yaml` file.
 Here the links you need to fill it:
 - [the Navy specification](https://github.com/tiawl/navy/blob/trunk/SPEC.md)
 - [the Docker Engine API documentation](https://docs.docker.com/engine/api/)